Chapter 3 (p. 57)

 (51)

-Although I had no real interest in her, I began to feel the same way I had the week before, when I had been introduced to what was for me a new world.
+Although I had no real interest in that French girl, I began to feel the same way I had the week before, when I had been introduced to what was for me a new world.
 However, once that thought had crossed my mind, I began to have regrets.

-I noticed a group of female students on the same platform.
-They were sitting on the next bench but, with an air of indifference, pretended I didn’t exist.
-They were probably more afraid that I might start talking to them.
+I noticed a group of women students on the same platform.
+They were sitting on the next bench but, with an air of indifference, acted like I didn’t exist.
+They were probably afraid I might start talking to them.
 They soon got up and quickly walked to the far end of the platform.
-Back in the café, they had done the same, moving off into a corner… I felt like someone had thrown cold water over me.
+Back in the café, they had done the same, moving off into a corner… I felt like someone had thrown cold water all over me.

-Finally the train arrived.
+The train finally arrived.
 I got on and sat in the corner with my head lowered.
 I was extremely tired that evening and went straight home.
 However, after lying in bed for a while unable to sleep, I got up and took out a piece of paper.
 On it, I began to write a letter to Renée.
 I wanted to tell her that the party would be on Saturday.
-I added that, if this were inconvenient for her, she should call me as soon as she gets back.
+I added that, if this was inconvenient, she should call me as soon as she gets back.

 It was my first time to write her a letter.
 However, I found it came easily.
 (I usually find it very difficult to write formal letters, especially to women I have only just met.)
 And, strangely, as I wrote, the tiredness I had previously felt lifted.

 On another sheet of paper, I began to sketch a map of where I lived.
 Again, I thought this would be difficult.
 However, after making a draft, I managed it in two attempts.
-I told her to get off at the second Metro stop, where she’d find a sporting goods store, a bakery, etc. But when I came to describe the easiest landmark, a Chinese restaurant, I stopped writing.
+I told her to get off at the second Metro stop, where she’d find a sporting goods store and a bakery.
+But when I came to describe the easiest landmark, a Chinese restaurant, I stopped.

 Chapter 3 (p.
 52)